ironsheep/P2-BLDC-Motor-Control/MOTOR_CHOICE.md

 | `PWR_18p5V` 18.5V | +272.0/-272.0 | 408
 | `PWR_22p2V` 22.2V | +320.0/-320.0 | 480
 | `PWR_24V` 24.0V | *tba*

+**NOTE:** This smaller motor is supposed to achieve 4,000 RPM, we are still working on getting to this speed.

 ---